Jimmy1500/filius/README.md

     Can be easily be extended to integrate support for additional interest rate models
     Performance is ensured by hyper parameters that manages multithreaded calculations internally

-* Currently supported interest rate model:
+* Currently supported interest rate model
     Black
     Orstein-Ulhenback system with multiple degrees of freedom